fau-fahimipour-lab/biocomplexity-2023/Homework-03-companion.md

 ```

 Now I want to run 500 iterations of this simulation, save the results, and plot them.
-I will plot them as a histogram, which shows
+I will plot them as a histogram, which shows the distribution of final infection states
+across all of my simulations.
+I've marked the average with a red line.

 ```r
 ## It works!
 Now I want to perform N simulations.